KurtPrimavera/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/05ef2a2d-4122-419d-b594-fbc64b0ed5ef"/>
 </p>
 <p>
-Viewed ICMP through Wireshark.
-Implemented ping command to test connectivity between VM1 and VM2.
-Used Remote Desktop Protocol for VMs in my host computer (macOS).
+1. Viewed ICMP traffic through Wireshark: Monitored Internet Control Message Protocol (ICMP) packets using Wireshark to analyze network connectivity and performance.
+This observation allowed for the detection of any network issues related to packet loss or latency.
+2. Implemented the ping command to test connectivity between VM1 and VM2: Executed the ping command from one virtual machine to the other to verify successful communication and assess the round-trip time of packets.
+This test helped ensure that both VMs were properly connected within the network and that there were no disruptions in connectivity.
+3. Used Remote Desktop Protocol (RDP) for accessing VMs from the host computer (macOS): Established Remote Desktop Protocol (RDP) connections to both VM1 (Windows) and VM2 (Linux) from the macOS host computer.
+This setup enabled seamless remote management and interaction with the virtual machines, facilitating tasks such as software installation and configuration.
 </p>
 <br />